Zenika/zenika-career-paths-framework/README.md

 ![Fictive Java Expert career profile](/images/fictive-java-developer.png)

-This should hopefully give you a first idea of what our framework is.
-Of course, it was written for Zenika collaborators (front-office and back-office staff).
-As is, it may thus not fit your specific needs.
+This should hopefully give you a first idea of what our framework is!
+Of course, it was written for Zenika collaborators (front-office and back-office staff). _It may therefore not fit your specific needs as it is_.

+Besides, coaching techniques and reflexes are necessary to lead sessions based on the framework.
+We have seen that it usually requires ~2 hours of training with one of our Career Paths coaches + a shadowed session to be comfortable leading sessions independently.

-If you are interested in our approach to build a tailored framework for your organization, you may contact us at [info@zenika.com](mailto:info@zenika.com).
+If you are interested in our approach to build a tailored framework for your organization or to run career coaching sessions, you may contact us at [info@zenika.com](mailto:info@zenika.com).

-If you would like to deep dive further in our own framework, you can:
+In the meantime, if you would like to deep dive further in our own framework, you can:
 - Start by exploring each path individually:
   - [Practices & their related Domains](/paths/practices.md)
   - [Delivery](/paths/delivery.md)